Infant Mental Health Home Visiting (IMH-HV)

 A voluntary HV model delivered by clinically-trained, master’s level professionals who provide weekly home visits to Medicaid-eligible pregnant women and families with infants and young children.

-IMH-HV has 3 unique characteristics that separate it from other HV models:
+IMH-HV has 3 unique characteristics that separate it from preventative HV models:

-Clinically trained, masters-level professionals with an IMH-Endorsement®, specially prepared to provide preventative and therapeutic interventions to help families address unresolved issues that may disrupt a baby’s healthy development.
+Licensed mental health professionals with an IMH-Endorsement®, specially prepared to provide both preventative and clinical interventions to help families address unresolved issues that may disrupt a baby’s healthy development

 IMH-HV also provides case management, developmental guidance, emotional support, life skills, and social support.
 IMH-HV’s goals are to help parents build secure attachment relationships with their babies; promote a child’s healthy growth and cognitive development; and reduce child abuse and neglect.
 IMH-HV is a unique service of the Michigan Department of Health and Human Services, provided statewide by 46 community mental health provider agencies.

 IMH-HV is currently being evaluated by the University of Michigan Department of Psychiatry in partnership with...